marczaku/105-unity-basics/slides/013-scriptable-objects.md

 <img width="390" alt="image" src="https://user-images.githubusercontent.com/7360266/139950419-0b2052e7-5798-4984-99bc-5b04eade1582.png">

-- Make a class Inherit from ScriptableObject
+- Make a class Inherit from `UnityEngine.ScriptableObject`
-- Give it a [CreateAssetMenu] Attribute
+- Give it a `[CreateAssetMenu]` Attribute
 - You can now rightclick wihin Project View and Create a new Instance of that Class
 - The Instance will exist as an Asset in your Project View
 - You can select it to view and edit its values in the Inspector